FatmaSliti/react-todo-list-app/README.md

 <h1>TodoList</h1>

 Welcome to my Todo List App!
-This straightforward web application helps you keep track of your tasks and stay organized.
+This simple web application helps you keep track of your tasks and stay organized.

 ## Features